typesense/typesense-website/docs-site/content/26.0/api/README.md

 - **Curate / override by tags:** You can tag override rules with tags and then trigger curation by referring to the rule by the tag name directly.
-- **Store metadata with override rules:** With override metadata, you can set up a curation rule that matches a query and the search end-point will return the pre-defined metadata associated for that rule.
+- **Store metadata with override rules:** Store a `metadata` object within an override, so that the search end-point response will return the pre-defined metadata associated for that rule.
 This can can be used to display a message on the front-end.
 - **Sort facets alphabetically or by the value of another field:** Sort facet values can now be sorted in alphabetical order for display via `"facet_by": "phone(sort_by: _alpha:asc)"` or on the value of another field via `"facet_by": "recipe.name(sort_by: recipe.calories:asc)"`